5 Circles Mindfulness

 No. There's a lot to learn about one's breath and being in control before blowing bubbles becomes relevant.

 Why does my instructor teach strokes when you say it's not correct for afraid adults?

 You'd have to ask your instructor.
 But we've found that instructors do not have training in teaching afraid adults.
-They have their experience: but no one else has taught afraid adults exclusively for 36 years.
-There is only one instructor training for teaching afraid adults: Miracle Swimming.
+They have their own experience.
+But no one else has taught afraid adults exclusively for 36 years.
+There is only one instructor training for teaching afraid adults: Miracle Swimming's.